sectalks/sectalks.github.io/sydney.md

 ## Date & Time

-We usually run meetups every third Tuesday of each month.
+We usually run meetups on 2nd Tuesday of each month.
 Visit our [Meetup group](http://www.meetup.com/SecTalks/) for more details.

 ## Location